-Accommodations for exams are sometimes recommended for students registered with Loyola's disability support services (DSS) office.
+Accommodations for exams are sometimes recommended for students registered with Loyola's Disability Support Services (DSS) office.
 Students who have test or exam modifications as one of their academic adjustments have provided the University with medical or psychological documentation of disability which supports the request for an exam modification.
-A faculty member will know that a student has recommendations for testing accommodations from emails or letters that the student request from DSS each semester.
+A faculty member will know that a student has recommendations for testing accommodations from e-mails or letters that the student requests from DSS each semester.
 The student is responsible for providing these notifications to professors and discussing the recommended accommodations.
-The student, professor, and DSS work together to make the arrangements for each test, quiz, or exam
+The student, professor, and DSS work together to make the arrangements for each test, quiz, or exam.

 Test Accommodation Process

-Student will notify his or her faculty of the accommodations needed for each class as soon as possible.
+The student will notify his or her faculty of the accommodations needed for each class as soon as possible.
 Faculty members will receive an electronic accommodation letter from the DSS office soon after a student makes the request.
-Shortly after the accommodation emails have been sent, students should meet with their faculty members to discuss arrangements of accommodations .
+Shortly after the accommodation emails have been sent, students should meet with their faculty members to discuss arrangements of accommodations.

-After conferring with his or her instructor regarding how test and exam accommodations will be provided, a student should notify the DSS a week before the exam if DSS is needed to make arrangements to have a test or exam proctored.
-This can be done by the student making the request for accommodations in his or her DSS database account a week before the test.
-If the program does not not allow the student to submit the request, he or she should email DSS@loyola.edu, or by call 410-617-2750.
+After conferring with his or her instructor regarding how test and exam accommodations will be provided, a student should notify DSS a week before the exam if DSS is needed to make arrangements to have a test or exam proctored.
+This can be done by logging in to the DSS database account one week before the test.
+If the program does not allow the student to submit the request, he or she should email DSS@loyola.edu, or by call 410-617-2750.
 The student must provide the faculty member’s name, course, and the date and time the faculty member approved for the student to take the exam.

 Accommodation Coordinator’s Responsibilities

-The Accommodations Coordinator oversees the reservation of a space; arrangements for a proctor (or a reader, scribe or adaptive technology); and calculation of the amount of time the student will receive.
+The Accommodations Coordinator oversees the reservation of a space, the arrangements for a proctor (or a reader, scribe or adaptive technology), and calculation of the amount of time the student will receive.
 A confirmation will be sent to both the student and the faculty member as the test or exam nears.